dell/terraform-powerflex-modules/guides/azure_block_storage/README.md

     terraform apply main.tfplan
     ```

-    PS: Once the pfmp installation finishes, it will generate the `terraform.tfvars` file in the `/root` folder.
+    PS: Once the pfmp installation finishes, it will generate the `terraform.tfvars` file in the `/root` folder on **intaller** for part 2.

-    Copy the ssh/azure.pem file from this repo, to your SSH location connection location.
+    Copy the `examples/azure_pfmp/ssh/azure.pem` file to your SSH connection location.
 Jump host as an example.
-Note: If using windows, remember to remove the .txt extension.

     You can SSH into the installer node with the .pem `ssh -i azure.pem pflexuser@<InstallerIP>`
     The installer IP address can be found within the Azure portal.